carterdbroom/radio-bingo-bob/README.md

 # Radio Bingo Bob
-Radio Bingo Bob is a program that automates the steps for completing radio bingo cards.
+A program that automates the steps for completing radio bingo cards.